WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/x.md

 ## XML

 Initialism for Extensible Markup Language.
+Use uppercase.

 Don't use a filename extension to refer to a type of file.
 For example, use *XML file* rather than *.xml file*.